-and, more generally, of the $\theta$-invariant attached to some finite rank hermitian vector bundle $\overline{E}$ over an arithmetic curve.
+and, more generally, attached to some finite rank Hermitian vector bundle $\Eb$ over an arithmetic curve.

-Then we construct categories of infinite dimensional hermitian vector bundles and we show that it is possible to associate generalized $\theta$-invariants to their objects, so that they satisfy suitable subadditivity and limit properties.
+Then we construct categories of infinite dimensional Hermitian vector bundles and we show that it is possible to associate generalized $\theta$-invariants to these objects, so that they satisfy suitable subadditivity and summability properties.

-\section{Introduction}
+In the last chapter, we present a first application of this formalism to Diophantine geometry: we show how it allows one to establish some algebraicity criterion \emph{\`a la} Chudnovsky concerning formal curves over number fields embedded in some projective space, by arguments that are direct counterparts of classical algebraization proofs in complex analytic and formal geometry.

+\chapter{Introduction}

-\subsection{Pro-euclidean lattices and $\theta$-invariants}
+\section{Pro-Euclidean lattices and $\theta$-invariants}

-In this article, we lay foundations for a theory of \emph{infinite dimensional euclidean lattices} --- and more generally, of infinite dimensional hermitian vector bundles over some ``arithmetic curve" $\Spec \OK$ attached to the ring of integers $\OK$ of some number field $K$ --- with a view towards applications to transcendence theory and Diophantine geometry.
+In this monograph, we lay some foundations for a theory of \emph{infinite dimensional Euclidean lattices} --- and more generally, of infinite dimensional Hermitian vector bundles over some ``arithmetic curve" $\Spec \OK$ attached to the ring of integers $\OK$ of some number field $K$ --- with a view towards applications to transcendence theory and Diophantine geometry.

-Recall that an \emph{euclidean lattice} is the data
+Recall that an \emph{Euclidean lattice} is the data

-of some free $\Z$-module of finite rank $E$ and of some euclidean norm $\Vert. \Vert$ on the real vector space $E_\R:= E_\R$.
+of some free $\Z$-module of finite rank $E$ and of some Euclidean norm $\Vert. \Vert$ on the real vector space $E_\R:= E\otimes_\Z \R$.

-The infinite dimensional generalizations of euclidean lattices we will be mainly interested in are the \emph{pro-euclidean lattices}.
-They naturally occur as projective limits of countable systems of euclidean lattices
+The infinite dimensional generalizations of Euclidean lattices we will be mainly interested in are the \emph{pro-Euclidean lattices}.
+They naturally occur as projective limits of countable systems of Euclidean lattices of the form:

-Here, for every $i \in \N$, we denote by $\Eb_i$ some euclidean lattice $(E_i, \Vert.\Vert_i)$ and by $q_i$ a surjective morphism of $\Z$-modules
+Here, for every $i \in \N$, we denote by $\Eb_i$ some Euclidean lattice $(E_i, \Vert.\Vert_i)$ and by $q_i$ a surjective morphism of $\Z$-modules

 such that the norm $\Vert.\Vert_i$ on $V_{i,\R}$ coincides with the the quotient norm deduced from the norm $\Vert.\Vert_{i+1}$ on $E_{i+1,\R}$ by means of the surjective $\R$-linear map